MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Chemicals and contaminants associated with cancer are found in food and a lot of other everyday goods.
-However, no category of consumer goods is subject to less government oversight than cosmetics, including Lipstick.
-While many of the contaminants and chemicals in cosmetics and personal care products in all likelihood present very little risk, exposure to a few has been associated with substantial health disorders, including cancer.
+Chemicals and contaminants linked to cancer are found in food and many other ordinary products.
+Still, no category of consumer products is susceptible to less government inspection than cosmetics, including Lipstick.
+While many of the chemicals and contaminants in cosmetics very likely pose very little risk, subjection to some is linked to critical health conditions, such as cancer.